nosferatum2/sfcc/build_tools/README.md

 3. Click Add API Client

 Fill out the resulting form and take note of your configuration.

+> Note: the API "password" you enter in Account Manager is referenced as the Client Secret in the rest of this guide, and elsewhere.

 1. Select your corresponding Organization
 2. Access Control should be Enabled